vicentoc/PCB-2025-1-Bases-ecologicas-y-genomicas/README.md

 - Ecología de comunidades
 - Ecología funcional
+- Conceptos de nicho
-- Análisis filogenéticos
+- Análisis filogenómicos
-- Variación genética
-- Filogenómica
-- Asociaciones Genotipo - Ambiente